tobie/pr-preview/README.md

 ## Configuration file

+_To test your own config file and its output, go to the [config page](https://tobie.github.io/config.html)._

 You must configure PR Preview by adding a `.pr-preview.json` json file at the root of your repository with the following fields: